-Restenosis, a narrowing of a blood vessels, following angioplasty or stent placement is seen in up to 50% of patients.
-Cases are treated with with various options, including drugs, mechanical devices such as stents, genetic treatment such as gene transfer or infusion of stem cells, and combinations of the above.
+Restenosis, a narrowing of blood vessels following angioplasty or stent placement is seen in up to 50% of patients.
+Cases are treated with various options, including drugs, mechanical devices such as stents, genetic treatment such as gene transfer or infusion of stem cells, and combinations of the above.

 Recurrent stenosis may occur after balloon angioplasty or after stent placement.
 If restenosis follows balloon angioplasty, in many cases it is treated by placing a drug-eluting stent into the blocked vessel.
 After stent placement, restenosis is more challenging to treat.

 When a stent becomes blocked, treatment varies depending on many factors.
 Some of the factors which determine the treatment of a restenosis inside a stent are:

 - Any coexisting medical illnesses

 - The type of stent used previously – bare-metal stent or drug-eluting stent

 This consists of either repeated percutaneous angioplasty or open surgery.